P. J. Locke

-James Abner "P. J." Locke III (born February 12, 1997) is an American professional football safety for the Denver Broncos of the National Football League (NFL).
+James Abner "P. J." Locke III (born February 12, 1997) is an American professional football safety for the Dallas Cowboys of the National Football League (NFL).
 He played college football for the Texas Longhorns.
 Locke was signed by the Pittsburgh Steelers as an undrafted free agent following the 2019 NFL draft.
+After being cut by the Steelers, he would sign with the Denver Broncos, playing in six seasons for them.

 Early life

 Locke attended Central High School in Beaumont, Texas.